How to Survive Being Sorted into Slytherin

 I, like most other humans, have a love of Harry Potter.

+So way back when the lovely J.K.
+Rowling announced that the pottermore site was to come, I was filled with glee.
 I knew I would become a Gryffindor.
 I am smart and brave and really cocky and think I’m important like most Gryffindors do.
 I signed up for the beta and was proven right!
 Yes!

 But a lot of people said that if you retried with the same answers, you would get a new house.
 I tried it out and I did.
 I got Ravenclaw, which was way off for me.
 So the beta version’s ideas weren’t what I thought, and I didn’t trust those answers.
 I kept on with my belief: I was a Gryffindor.